kamicane/Super-DMG-01/super-dmg-cpu/README.md

 ### Compatibility

-Super DMG CPU can be built using new components only, except for the CPU itself.
-It is also possible to use components harvested from a DMG.
-It still requires a link connector from a DMG (if you want the functionality), but I'm working on alternatives / adapter boards.
+Super DMG CPU can be built using new components, except for the CPU, power switch and link connector.
+It is also possible to use some components harvested from a DMG.

 ### USB Type-C